proxmox/proxmox-backup/docs/administration-guide.rst

 Output Format
 ~~~~~~~~~~~~~

-Most commands support the ``--output-format`` parameter, which can be
+Most commands support the ``--output-format`` parameter.
+It accepts
-set to the following values:
+the following values:

 :``text``: Text format (default).
 Structured data is rendered as a table.